Full Name: Mallam Garba Shehu

 “Life has taught me to be patient, to work hard and avoid envy”. — Garba Shehu

-Disclaimer: The information in this article was sourced from different websites across the site.
-Lanre News cannot guarantee it is 100 percent authentic.
+Disclaimer: The information in this article was sourced from different websites across the web.
+Lanre News cannot guarantee it is 100 per cent authentic.
 We however try to only retrieve information from websites considered reputable enough.

 Read our documentation on Festus Keyamo, the Minister of State for Labour.